rwickel/Create_LLM_WebGui_In_Minutes/README.md

 ```

-Gradio will provide a local URL (usually `http://127.0.0.1:7860`).
+Gradio will provide a local URL (usually `http://127.0.0.1:7860`) in your terminal.
 Open this URL in your web browser to start using the chat interface.

 ### Using the Interface